18F/eng-hiring/_guide/_pages/phone-screens.md

 - "I’ve had the opportunity to take a look at your resume, but I’d love to hear in your own words a brief version of your professional story."
 - "Tell me about a few of your recent projects."
 - "What are you looking for in your next ideal role, and what things are most important for you?"
-- "What got you interested in TTS?"
+- "What got you interested in this position?"

 ### Describe the role and ask for their experience